 4. What about 12 step programs for video games?

-The truth is that few 12 programs for computer addicts exist.
+The truth is that few 12 programs for computer/video game addicts exist.
 If you are looking for principles and guidelines of twelve-step groups related to gaming, check out Online Gamers Anonymous website.

 5. Some steps you can take to prevent gameplay addiction in your child or teen include: